jboss-fuse/quickstarts/standalone/sap-idoclist-destination-standalone/README.md

 1. Deploy the JCo3 library jar and native library (for your platform) and IDoc3 library jar to the `lib` folder of the project.
 * Edit the project's Spring file (`src/main/resources/META-INF/spring/camel-context.xml`) and modify the `quickstartDestinationData` bean to match the connection configuration for your SAP instance.
-* Edit the project's IDoc files (`src/data/idoc?.xml`) and enter the SID of your SAP in the location indicated.
+* Edit the project's IDoc List files (`src/data/idoclist?.xml`) and enter the SID of your SAP in the location indicated.

 Build and Run the Quickstart
 ----------------------------